fastlane/docs/docs/actions.md

-### ensure_git_status_clean
+### last_git_tag

-Raises an exception if there are uncommited git changes
+Get the most recent git tag

-> A sanity check to make sure you are working in a repo that is clean.
-Especially useful to put at the beginning of your Fastfile in the `before_all` block, if some of your other actions will touch your filesystem, do things to your git repo, or just as a general reminder to save your work.
-Also needed as a prerequisite for some other actions like `reset_git_repo`.
+> If you are using this action on a **shallow clone**, *the default with some CI systems like Bamboo*, you need to ensure that you have also have pulled all the git tags appropriately.
+Assuming your git repo has the correct remote set you can issue `sh('git fetch --tags')`

-ensure_git_status_clean |
+last_git_tag |
 -----|----
 Supported platforms | ios, android, mac
-Author | @lmirosevic
+Author | @KrauseFx